+Summarizing, Theorem~\ref{theopkkp333} shows that the largest attainable integral range over all admissible $(\mu,l)$ is achieved at $ (\mu,l)=(1,d/2+\kappa). $ In particular, fixing $l=d/2+\kappa$ identifies the unique $\mathcal{GH}$ specification that can attain this maximum (with the maximum attained at $\mu=1$).

-Accounting for (\ref{repp}), the model with maximum integral range (obtained when $l=\frac{d}{2}+\kappa$ and $\mu=1$), is $\mathcal{GH}_{\delta,\delta+\frac{1}{2},2\delta,a}$ and coincides with the so-called Euclid's hat correlation model \citep{Gneiting1999} when $\kappa = 0$ (triangular or tent model if $d=1$, circular model if $d=2$, spherical model if $d=3$, pentaspherical model if $d=5$, see Section \ref{5}) and with an upgraded Euclid's hat when $\kappa \neq 0$ \citep{emery2022gauss}, obtained from the Euclid's hat by a (fractional) mont\'ee or upgrading, as defined by \citet[I.4.18]{matheron65}.
+Accounting for \eqref{repp}, the extremal member attaining the maximal integral range (i.e., $l=d/2+\kappa$ and $\mu=1$) is $\mathcal{GH}_{\delta,\delta+\frac{1}{2},2\delta,a}$.
+This coincides with the Euclid's hat correlation model \citep{Gneiting1999} when $\kappa = 0$ (triangular/tent for $d=1$, circular for $d=2$, spherical for $d=3$, pentaspherical for $d=5$, see Section~\ref{5}), and with an upgraded Euclid's hat when $\kappa \neq 0$ \citep{emery2022gauss}, obtained via a (fractional) mont\'ee \citep[I.4.18]{matheron65}.